uewik/5504FinalProject/README.md

 # Instruction Fusion on Rocket Core
 Fuse `lui` instruction and `addi` instruction as a single macro-operation in the decode stage of Rocket Core CPU.
-The rest of stages see it as a signle macro-operation.
+The rest of stages see them as a signle macro-operation.
 The number of instructions in the program (benchmark) is reduced and performance is increased.

 How to use:
 - Set up Chipyard and simulate the default example.